 Full proposals are expected to include the following components:

 - Scientific description: A description of the topic for the workshop, in terms accessible to a general audience of mathematicians and statisticians.
 What are the primary problems to be addressed?
 What is the history of the subject?
 Explicitly address what areas of mathematics and statistics will be drawn upon.
 What other disciplines will be involved?
 How would the program relate to IMSI themes?
 What is the significance of the topic to society at large?
 Are there connections to industry or national labs?

-- Abstract: A short description of the program’s topic and goals, suitable for advertising the program.
+- Brief description: A short description of the program’s topic and goals, suitable for the program web page.

 - Related programs: Are there programs or workshops, either recent or planned, on similar topics?
 Does the program build on previous programs or workshops?